Uganda national under-17 football team

 The Uganda national under-17 football team (nicknamed The Cubs), represents Uganda in men's under-17 international football and is controlled by the Federation of Uganda Football Associations, which is a part of CAF.

 History

-The Uganda national under-17 scored its first goal in the FIFA U-17 World Cup on 5th November, 2025 in Qatar.
+The Uganda national under-17 scored its first goal in the FIFA U-17 World Cup on 5 November 2025 in Qatar.
+The Uganda national under-17 football team, known as the Uganda Cubs, recently made history as the first Ugandan team to reach the knockout stages of the FIFA U-17 World Cup in November 2025.

 For the first time in history, Uganda secured a victory in a FIFA World Cup match.
 James Bogere's early goal enabled the Uganda Cubs to surprise France with a 1-0 win and move on to the knockout rounds of the U-17 tournament.
+It is currently coached by Brain Ssenyondo.

+Breakthrough: 2025 FIFA U-17 World Cup

+The 2025 FIFA U-17 World Cup in Qatar marked a historic milestone for Ugandan football.
+On 12 April 2025, Uganda secured qualification for the tournament, the first time any Ugandan team at any level has qualified for a FIFA World Cup event, by defeating The Gambia 2-1 in a playoff following the 2025 CAF U-17 Africa Cup of Nation.

+The team's participation galvanized support at home and FUFA organised a homecoming ceremony in Entebe to honour the squad's achievement.

+Style and Impact

+The Cubs are recognised for their attacking play and tactical discipline.
+Their recent successes reflect the growth of youth football structures in Uganda and underscore FUFA's focus on long-term development including coaching education, youth competition and international exposure.

 Players

-The following players were called up for the 2025 U-17 Africa Cup of Nations.
+The following players were called up for the 2026 U-17 Africa Cup of Nations qualification.